andrewdwallo/filament-companies/README.md

 ### Customizing Components

-If you would like to change the default components used for profile features, you may do so by passing the component class name to the corresponding method's `component` parameter:
+Personalize your application by replacing default components with your own custom components.
+This is done by passing your custom component's class name to the component parameter of the relevant method.

 **Important:** Your custom component must have a unique class name.
 This is crucial to prevent conflicts and ensure proper functioning, as Livewire differentiates components primarily by their class names.
 Even if your custom component is in a different namespace, having the same class name as a component in the package can lead to unexpected errors and behavior.

-For example, if you would like to use a custom component for updating profile information, you may do so by passing the component class name to the `updateProfileInformation()` method:
+Here's an example of how to use a custom component for updating profile information:

 ```php
 use App\Livewire\CustomComponent;